 Companies with strategic employee recognition programs are reporting 23.4% lower employee turnover rates

 Considering how expensive turnover is and how easy employee recognition is, this is a golden opportunity for any leader on any team.
-Recognition in its simplest form can be free, takes no time at all, and can have massive effects on your team.
+Employee recognition in its simplest form can be free, takes no time at all, and can have massive effects on your team.
 So why wouldn’t you do it?
 Is it because it takes too much time?
 If you’re managing a team of 15 people, is trying to notice every little thing they do realistic?

 Valid questions.
 I think the answer to that then, is to build a culture of recognition across the entire team.